matthewtremblay/fullyautocursor/README.md

 1. Remember where to click based on your mouse position
 2. Watch for the "resume the conversation" text
 3. Click the saved position when the text appears
+4. Return cursor to its original position after clicking
-4. Stop clicking once the text disappears
+5. Stop clicking once the text disappears
-5. Resume clicking when the text reappears
+6. Resume clicking when the text reappears
-6. Automatically stop after 30 minutes of inactivity
+7. Automatically stop after 30 minutes of inactivity
-7. Track and display total runtime from first click
+8. Track and display total runtime from first click

 ## Setup Instructions